outlandnish/onewheel/bms.md

   * Datasheet: [2629492.pdf](assets/2629492.pdf)
   * ![](images/bms_xr_2.0.5_3920r.jpg)

+### Connectors
+* Amass XT60PW connectors for battery / controller power (note reversed polarity for battery connector)
+* JAE ES9 female (on PCB) / male (on wire) connector for charger cable
+* JST GH 5-position female header used for connector to controller

 ## Hardware version and PCB revision combinations

 Note: This is based on very small sample size.
 (Currently about 10 boards.)